Get all the latest data for Costa Blanca

 What is driving property prices up or down in Costa Blanca as of 2026?

-As of early 2026, the top three factors driving Costa Blanca property prices are persistent undersupply of quality coastal homes, strong international and second-home buyer demand, and stabilizing interest rates that have improved mortgage affordability.
+As of 2026, the top three forces driving Costa Blanca property prices are foreign demand, limited good coastal supply, and strong tourism and airport connectivity.

 If you want to understand these factors at a deeper level, you can read our latest property market analysis about Costa Blanca here.